kubernetes/website/docs/concepts/services-networking/service.md

 cloud provider does not support the feature, the field will be ignored.

-Special notes for Azure: To use user-specified public type `loadBalancerIP`, a static type public IP address resource needs to be created at first, and it should be in the same resource group of the cluster.
+Special notes for Azure: To use user-specified public type `loadBalancerIP`, a static type public IP address resource needs to be created first, and it should be in the same resource group of the cluster.
 Then you could specify the assigned IP address as `loadBalancerIP`.

 #### Internal load balancer